profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 which any legitimate technique would bear fruit.
 This was exactly what Ajahn Sumedho felt he needed:

-\`You have to find someone you resonate with.
+‘You have to find someone you resonate with.
 I’d been in other places and nothing had really clicked.
 I didn’t have a fixed idea of having a teacher either, I had a strong sense of independence.
 But with Luang Por I felt a very strong gut reaction.
 Something worked for me with him.